tdannecy/Odysseus/index.md

 ## Features

-* Can present any webpage Apple's Safari or GNOME's Epiphany browsers can handle
+* Can present any webpage Apple's Safari or GNOME's Epiphany can handle
 * Full elementary-style tabbar complete with pinning, duplicating, restoring, moving tabs, and more.
 * Quickly jump to any page in your tab history
 * Videos, PDFs, and more open with their respective apps